kachi-tutorials/javascript-to-python/README.md

 In **`JavaScript`**, the constructor method is called constructor and it has a parameters list as well.

-In **`Python`**, the constructor that initialises the new instance is called **`__init__`**.
-This method is called automatically when an instance of the class is created to initialise its attributes.
+In **`Python`**, the constructor that initializes the new instance is called **`__init__`**.
+This method is called automatically when an instance of the class is created to initialize its attributes.
 It's parameters list defines the values that we have to pass to create the instance.
 This list starts with self as the first parameter.

 ### Class format